How to Stop Wasting Your Free Time

 Check out my FREE mini workshop: Setting Boundaries That Actually Work.
 Learn practical strategies to confidently express yourself without feeling anxious, overwhelmed, or mean.

-Plan it out in advance
+Plan your free time in advance

 Pay attention to the rhythm of your week so you can pick activities that align with your natural energy.